 - Ayn Farah - Northern Darfur.
 Ancient, little known site of potentially high importance.
 Ruins of Tunjur Christian monastery, which existed here around the 7th century AD.
 Possibly inhabited also in later times.
 Now here are seen ruins of several hundred brick and stone buildings, enclosed in a massive stone wall, which is 3 - 4 km long.

 - Baadi ruins, er-Rih Island - Red Sea.
 Ruins of old settlement of Islamic communities, established in the early 9th century AD.

 - Suakin (Sawakin) - Red Sea.
 Old, abandoned city on a rounded island in Red Sea.
-This ancient settlement experienced increase of importance in 10 - 13th centuries, when it was still a Christian town.
-Declined in 16th century.
+This ancient settlement experienced increase of importance in the 10th - 13th centuries, when it was still a Christian town.
+Declined in the 16th century.
 Now the active city is on the land surrounding the island, while the island is almost abandoned.